Frequently Asked Questions

 In the UK, the titles therapist and counsellor are not legally protected and can refer to a wide range of training backgrounds.
 In contrast, registered Psychologists and accredited Psychotherapists complete extensive postgraduate training and work within strict ethical and professional standards.

-A Psychologist (HCPC-registered) is trained in psychological theory, research, assessment, formulation and evidence-based practice.
+A Psychologist (HCPC-registered) is trained at doctoral level, in psychological theory, research, assessment, formulation and evidence-based practice.
 This includes understanding mental health difficulties in the context of neurobiology, development, trauma, relationships and life experience.

 A Psychotherapist (UKCP-accredited) is trained in depth-oriented, relational therapeutic work, with a strong focus on the therapeutic relationship, emotional process and long-term change.